 As one of the largest less-than-truckload carriers in the United States, Southeastern Freight Lines is always looking for talented drivers to join their team.

 But what is the pay like?
 This is the first question most drivers ask, and the answer isn’t as clear-cut as we’d hoped.

-Southeastern Freight Lines Pay Scale
+How Much Does Southeastern Freight Lines Pay Drivers?

 Some carriers list their pay rates on their websites, but Southeastern Freight Lines does not.
 In fact, it’s a little difficult to even find information on driving jobs because they’re included in the company’s full list of available careers.